GalleriaJS/galleria/docs/options/index.rst

 - :doc:`keepSource` Lets you keep the source elements.

+- :doc:`lightbox` Helper for attaching a lightbox when the user clicks on an image.

 - :doc:`lightboxFadeSpeed` Defines how fast the lightbox should fade.

 - :doc:`lightboxTransitionSpeed` Defines how fast the lightbox should animate.